scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 6. You can search the transcripts by using the built in search bar.

 ##Updates
-Master - Updated Revenue tab to include total conversion, and average order value.
-Added in Heatmap that displays where chatters are located.
+Master - Added local storage to save the Order Total Variable.
+Added Instructions and how to use the xml tool pages.

 Version 1.0 - Initial Release